HesthaNeo/hq-core-switching/README.md

                 <img width="869" height="956" alt="Screenshot 2026-02-05 181801" src="https://github.com/user-attachments/assets/fafc602d-5167-46e5-978a-5a821b52ddab" />
                 <img width="868" height="954" alt="Screenshot 2026-02-05 182024" src="https://github.com/user-attachments/assets/5d99222e-830f-4727-a75b-4fa69ab05f5b" />
         <h3>Step 6: Create VLAN Interfaces</h3>
+            <p>- For this step, we will create the VLAN interfaces for the corresponding VLANs we have created, so that we can in fact route traffic between the different VLANs, enabling inter-VLAN communication.</p>